umati/Sample-Server/doc/Compile.md

 * Visual Studio 2017 or newer

-If the cmake buildsystem was generated successfully, you can compile the project using said build system.
+If the cmake buildsystem was generated successfully, you can compile the project using said build tool.
 Example for command-line using cmake:
 ```bash
 cmake --build .